The Holistic Hygiene Arm of The Dental Wellness Center

 Recent (2016) leading-edge information surfaced in a British Medical Journal showing that periodontal disease is not only associated with coronary disease, but is, in fact, a causal factor.
 The implications of this research are that oral bacteria can enter the bloodstream and invade the blood vessel walls.
 This invasion creates infections and inflammation associated with thrombi-forming events that can result in serious health issues, including heart attacks and strokes.
 It has been established that periodontal disease is a complex microbial and genetic disease.
 The most alterable factor is the microbial components of oral biofilm.

 A Holistic Approach

-A new patient entering the Dental Wellness Center does not have their teeth cleaned until a determination is made of the state of their gum health through a complete periodontal probing, pH testing and laboratory biofilm tests (Oravital) that show exactly the type and amount of the 1000+ species of bacteria that can reside within the patients’ mouth.
+A new patient entering the Dental Wellness Center does not have their teeth cleaned until a determination is made of the state of their gum health through a complete periodontal probing, pH testing and laboratory biofilm tests (Oravital) that show exactly the type and amount of the 8 most pathogenic bacteria found in the 600+ species of bacteria that can reside within the patients’ mouth.
 We have developed this approach based upon the following facts:

 Information supporting the Dental Wellness Center’s mission of patient education via a thorough oral environment assessment prior to having a teeth cleaning:

-- There are over 1000 species of oral bacteria, some good, and some bad.
+1. There are over 600 species (plus their subsets) of oral bacteria, some good, and some bad.
 There are more bacteria inhabitants in the mouth than at the other end.
 This is why each new patient has a laboratory biofilm analysis to determine the bacterial types and their concentrations.

 A Health-Centered Philosophy in a Rigged Game